AnitaSoroush/2048/README.md

 # 2048
-A windows version of 2048

-This is an implementation of 2048 game in Unity game engine using c#
+This is an implementation of 2048 game in Unity game engine using c# for windows

 In order to play this game on a windows system: